A fortnightly resource for anti-racist and social justice campaigns, highlighting key events in the UK and Europe.

 21 October: Caroline Lucas MP tables an early day motion (EDM) on ‘Family reunification for refugees’.
 View the EDM here.

-22 October: The Swedish government, supported by the opposition, announces tough new measures against asylum seekers on the day that two people are stabbed to death in a racist attack at the Kronan School. (see below)
+23 October: The Swedish government, supported by the opposition, agrees tough new measures against asylum seekers the day after two people are stabbed to death in a racist attack at the Kronan School.
+(EU Observer, 23 October 2015)

 28 October: The National Audit Office announces an investigation into Yarl’s Wood removal centre.